MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 From top to bottom, the program is running on the Universal Windows Platform, Android, and iOS.

-This is a job for the Visual State Manager.
 The **VSM Adaptive Layout** page in the [VsmDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/VsmDemos/) sample defines a group named "OrientationStates" with two visual states named "Portrait" and "Landscape".
 (A more complex approach might be based on several different page or window widths.)

-VSM markup shows up in four places in the XAML file.
+VSM markup occurs in four places in the XAML file.
 The `StackLayout` named `mainStack` contains both the menu and the content, which is an `Image` element.
 This `StackLayout` should have a vertical orientation in portrait mode and a horizontal orientation in landscape mode:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"